 Peter Angelos, MD, PhD, the Linda Kohler Anderson Professor of Surgery and the Chief of Endocrine Surgery at the University of Chicago.
-He is an Associate Director of the MacLean Center for Clinical Medical Ethics and has written widely on ethical issues in surgical practice and how to best teach medical ethics to surgical residents.
+In April 2022, Dr. Angelos became the Director of the MacLean Center for Clinical Medical Ethics, and he has written widely on ethical issues in surgical practice and how to best teach medical ethics to surgical residents.
 An accomplished surgeon, Dr. Angelos has published many journal articles and book chapters on his research into improving outcomes of thyroid and parathyroid surgery, minimally invasive endocrine surgery, and best practices for thyroid cancer treatment.

 Iskander Enikeev, MD, PhD, is a psychiatrist affiliated with the Stress Relief Center of New York City and New York Psychiatric Associates.
 He attended medical school at Kazan State Medical University in Kazan, Tatarstan, Russia and completed his residency in psychiatry at St. Luke's-Roosevelt Hospital Center in New York City.

 Ellen Fox, MD, is Chief Officer at the Veterans Health Administration’s National Center for Ethics in Health Care.
 Her areas of special expertise include ethics consultation, ethics education, ethics evaluation, organizational ethics, and ethical issues in end-of-life care.

 Leigh Genesen, RN, is a nurse and clinical ethicist at the University of New Mexico's Lovelace Hospital.
 She formerly worked at Loyola University Medical Center in Maywood, IL.
 She has published on the topic of religiously-based requests for "inappropriate" medical treatment.